bondjimbond/islandora_remote_media/README.md

 This is particularly useful if storage is expensive, as Islandora media objects and their derivatives have high storage demands.

 ![Screenshot](https://i.imgur.com/F3nzfbT.png)

+## Usage and Details

+Remote Media objects use the Content Model `islandora:sp_remoteMediaCModel`.
+An ingest form is included.

+Ingest a Remote Media object in the normal way.
+In the first step, enter the embed code provided by the remote resource.
+Then fill out the metadata as usual.

+Embed code can be modified by editing the OBJ datastream (Manage -> Datastreams, click "edit" in the OBJ row).
+The OBJ datastream may also be replaced with a plaintext file (.asc or .txt).

+Permissions are required to edit and replace Remote Media OBJ datastreams.

 ## Requirements